Python-PyQt/PyQt6-Docs/descriptions/QtCore/QByteArray-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_text_qbytearray.py
     :lines: 90-95

 If you simply want to check whether a :sip:ref:`~PyQt6.QtCore.QByteArray` contains a particular byte sequence, use :sip:ref:`~PyQt6.QtCore.QByteArray.contains`.
-If you want to find out how many times a particular byte sequence occurs in the byte array, use count().
+If you want to find out how many times a particular byte sequence occurs in the byte array, use :sip:ref:`~PyQt6.QtCore.QByteArray.count`.
 If you want to replace all occurrences of a particular value with another, use one of the two-parameter :sip:ref:`~PyQt6.QtCore.QByteArray.replace` overloads.

 :sip:ref:`~PyQt6.QtCore.QByteArray`\ s can be compared using overloaded operators such as operator<(), operator<=(), operator==(), operator>=(), and so on.
 The comparison is based exclusively on the numeric values of the bytes and is very fast, but is not what a human would expect.
 QString::localeAwareCompare() is a better choice for sorting user-interface strings.